 How long does digital transformation take?

-Core Microsoft 365 and AI adoption runs 6–12 months for most enterprises.
-Full transformation — cloud migration, data governance, and process redesign — typically takes 2–4 years.
-EPC Group uses phased roadmaps to deliver value every 90 days.
+Core Microsoft 365 and AI adoption usually takes 6–12 months for most enterprises.
+Full transformation, which includes cloud migration, data governance, and process redesign, typically requires 2–4 years.

 What role does AI play in digital transformation?